MahmoudAqela/MahmoudAqela/README.md

         <strong>About:</strong>
     </p>

-    - I'm Junior Business Data Analyst.
+    - I'm Junior Business Data Analyst, Full Stack Web Developer.

-    - Student at the second year of CS (Faculty of Computers and Information Science) Minia University.
+    - Student at the third year of CS (Faculty of Computers and Information Science) Minia University.

-    - I'm Junior Financial Accountant.

     - My unique username at all social media platforms is "MahmoudAqela".